jrkmk45/Database-Schema-Editor/README.md

-# Database Scheme Editor
+# Database Schema Editor
-## Interactive client-server app which allows to create and edit database schemes
+## Interactive client-server app which allows to create and edit database schemas

 Project built using ASP.NET Web API and Angular, it includes functionality described below:
 - Authentication and authorization
-- Creating multiple schemes by the user
+- Creating multiple schemas by the user
 - Creating, deleting, modifying, and moving database tables
 - Creating, editing, and deleting table attributes
 - Setting attribute types